citizens4ontario/site/aboutus.md

 - This is meant to be a purely factual source of information.
 If you find something that is false, please let us know, and site what sources you can.
 - This is **NOT** a political platform, and we have no political affiliations.
 - This is **NOT** a platform for opinions.
 We are not interested in opinions, only facts.
 - As you can tell this is not meant to be pretty, but functional.
-We are not designers, we are citizens.
+We are not designers, we are citizens :)